Encharted Cook

 1 Egg White, 2 Tablespoons Cold Water, 2 Tablespoons Sparkling White Sugar

-• Bake the scones for 8 to 14 minutes or until set and edges are lightly browned.
+• Bake.
+Bake the scones for 8 to 14 minutes or until set and edges are lightly browned.
 Remove the scones from the baking sheet to cooling racks.

 Video